dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 **Vim mode**

 Native vim mode support.
-Since this is where I write and edit text, this makes a big difference for a notes app
+Since this is where I write and edit text, this makes a big difference.

 **Speed**

 Obsidian feels snappy to me in a way that Notion did not.
 Low boot time, and I can just get writing much faster.
-Key commands, search, in-file search, all work to minimize the friction I have getting around the app, and that adds up for me personally compared to Notion or Apple Notes
+Key commands, search, in-file search, all work to minimize the friction I have getting around the app, and that adds up for me personally compared to Notion or Apple Notes.

 **Markdown**